-Wind Cave is South Dakota’s much lesser known and less visited National Park and it’s located right inside the Black Hills.
+Wind Cave is South Dakota’s much lesser known and less visited National Park and it is located right inside the Black Hills.

-Hiking trails are typically quiet but cave tours sell out quickly each day, so our top tip is to arrive as early as you can.
+Hiking trails around Wind Cave are typically very quiet but cave tours sell out quickly each day.

 4. Black Elk Peak – Best Hike Near Mount Rushmore